rilstrats/vagrant-libvirt/README.md

 ## Usage

+Copy the template directory that most closely represents your desired OS/Distro.
+Change the directory name to your OS/Distro name.

-You should now be ready to `vagrant up`!
-If desired, change the RAM, CPU, and VRAM allocations in the vagrantfile.
+Inside the vagrantfile, change the `config.vm.box` to your desired vagrant box from https://app.vagrantup.com/boxes/search.
+If desired, change the RAM, CPU, and VRAM allocations as well.

+You should now be ready to `vagrant up`!.
 To acccess the GUI use Virt Manager.

-username/password = vagrant/vagrant (as per vagrant standards, along with sudo no password)
+Standard vagrant username/password is `vagrant`/`vagrant`.